linuxdojo/evon-hub/README.md

 ## Quick Start

-* Clone this repository
+* Clone this repository on your development workstation.
-* Create and activate a Python 3.10.5 virtual environment
+* Create and activate a Python 3.10.5 virtual environment.
+> [!NOTE]
+> You may need a tool like pyenv to first install Python 3.10.5, but, if you're cloning the code on your target EvonHub server rather than on your development workstation, make sure that pyenv installs Python 3.10.5 in, for example, `/opt/pyenv` rather than default location of `~/.pyenv`, else the low priveleged user that runs the evonhub service can't reach into the user's home to access Python.
+Then create your virtualenv in `./.env` in the cloned Evonhub repo, and activate it before continuing.
 * Run the following command to build the installer package:
 ```
 make package-oss
 ```
-This will create a file named `evon-hub-standalone_<version>.sh`
+This will create an installer file named `evon-hub-standalone_<version>.sh`.
 * Create a fresh Rocky/AlmaLinux 9 VPS instance with a public IPv4 address, and assign a domain name to it, eg "hub.example.com"
 * Ensure the following protocols/ports are allowed inbound:
   * tcp/22 (for your remote shell/management only, using a high port and/or source IP address filtering is recommended)